papirosko/kafka-demo/README.md

 touch grafana/provisioning/dashboards/dashboard.yml
 curl https://grafana.com/api/dashboards/7589/revisions/5/download -o grafana/dashboards/kafka-exporter.json
 sed -i '' 's/${DS_PROMETHEUS_WH211}/Prometheus/g' grafana/dashboards/kafka-exporter.json
+curl https://grafana.com/api/dashboards/11962/revisions/4/download -o grafana/dashboards/jmx-exporter.json
 ```

 We tell the grafana to provision prometheus datasource.
-Also we download the dashboard for the kafka exporter
+Also we download the dashboard for the kafka exporter and
-and tell grafana to use it.
+jmx exporter  and tell grafana to use it.

 There is some issue with dashboard for the kafka exporter and the latest grafana, this is why
 I have to use `sed` command.